assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

         Message type and flags.

     32  ServerEncKey, OPT.
-        The public ephemeral encryption key of the client.
+        The public ephemeral encryption key of the server.

     **** M2/Header ****